RedisLabs/redislabs-docs/content/rs/references/cli-reference/rladmin.md

 1. Open the operating system CLI.
 1. 1\.
-Use an account that is a member of the *redislabs* OS group or change user to root by running the following command: sudo su --. (if you you a non-root user, you will need to add /opt/redislabs/bin/ to that user's PATH env var)
+Use an account that is a member of the *redislabs* OS group or change user to root by running the following command: sudo su --. (if you are a non-root user, you will need to add /opt/redislabs/bin/ to that user's PATH env var)
 1. Run the following command in the CLI: rladmin